 Step 1: Review Subjects and Verbs

 As a first step, review subjects and verbs.
 Students might be familiar but a refresher is a good idea.
-You can check out my free lesson featuring mentor sentences with vivid verbs to review verbs and to encourage students to use action verbs when possible.
+You can check out my free unit featuring mentor sentences to review verbs and to encourage students to use action verbs when possible.
 This set of carefully-selected sentences shows students what action and linking verbs are, and how great writers use them in their own writing.

 Step 2: Use Mentor Texts That Showcase Both Complete Sentences and Fragments